Dungyichao/PeriodicScheduler_Semaphore/README.md

 <p align="center">
 <img src="/img/simple_yield_result.gif" height="60%" width="60%">
 </p>
+The above result is the slow down motion in the debug view.

-The information of the ICSR pleas refer to the Cortex-M4 Generic User Guide pdf file or the following image.
+For more information of the ICSR pleas refer to the Cortex-M4 Generic User Guide pdf file or the following image.
 <p align="center">
 <img src="/img/ICSR.png" height="100%" width="100%">
 </p>